-Door Delay: Door Delay is the amount of the time the accumulator door remains open before it closes.
+Door Open: Door Open is the amount of the time the accumulator door remains open before it closes.
 This allows the batch quantity of parts to fully escape the accumulator before it closes.
+To set the time (in seconds) press Door Open to access the numeric keypad, enter the value and press ENT to confirm.